 How To Remove Your Own Tonsil Stones

-WikiHow has step-by-step instructions for how to remove these gnarly mouth boogers from your tonsils.
-Get a flashlight and mirror to check and see if you have any visible tonsil stones.
+Wondering how to remove these gnarly mouth boogers from your tonsils?
+First, get a flashlight and mirror to check and see if you have any visible tonsil stones.
 If you don't know where your tonsils are or what they look like, you're not alone.
 I actually had to Google "what do tonsils look like" because I have spent zero time in my life thinking about tonsils.
 Your tonsils, according to the Mayo Clinic, are two oval-shaped pads of tissue at the back of your throat.
 You have one on each side.

 If swabbing doesn't work, you can try a water pick, which is an oral hygiene tool that shoots a strong stream of water into your mouth.
 Aim if at your tonsils to help dislodge those creepy little critters.